Five Critical Supply Chain Planning Steps

 Some of these changes are related to the products themselves.
 In recent years, there has been a trend of products having shorter life cycles—from electronics to automotive to healthcare—with companies frequently releasing newer models to replace older or outdated items.
 In the past, products might have had a stable manufacturing and sales run lasting two or three years.
 Now, many electronics products have a lifespan of a year or less.

 In terms of planning, the challenge here is that there is little to no sales history to inform supply chain plans for newer models.
 Although in some cases the sales history of related products can be helpful, in other cases the products are too different in terms of capacity, durability and usage opportunities.
 For example, as computer server technology evolves, individual servers can handle greater amounts of data, which subsequently reduces the need for multiple servers.
-Without specific historical sales information for this type of product, it can be hard to accurately estimate demand.
+Without specific historical sales information for this type of product, demand forecasting can be hard to accurately estimate.

 Market dynamics are also a complicating factor.
 Right now, component supply shortages, supply base consolidation and other geopolitical considerations are causing companies to rethink their supply chain plans.

-In a 2019 survey of supply chain decision-makers at original equipment manufacturers, Jabil found that 93% of surveyed companies have made changes to their supply chain strategy or operations in order to better manage current market dynamics.
-Download the full survey report.
+In a 2019 survey of supply chain decision-makers at original equipment manufacturers, Jabil found that 93% of surveyed companies have made changes to their supply chain strategy or manufacturing operations in order to better manage current market dynamics.

 Further, 52% reported making significant changes, while 41% made minor changes.
 In addition, larger companies were slightly more likely to make significant changes, with 60% of companies with more than $5 billion in revenue making such changes compared with 52% of companies with $1 billion to $5 billion in revenue and 47% of companies with $500 million to $1 billion in revenue.